chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_client.rst

    curl -L https://chef.sh | sudo bash

-The |subcommand knife ssh| is one way of doing this.
+Using the |subcommand knife ssh| subcommand is one way to do this.

 Upgrade via Cookbook
 =====================================================